vinodkd/jmx.js/journal.md

 **Dec-10-2013 17:11 :**  Next up: moving user functions into their own file.
 DONE: created viewfunctions.js and moved them there.
 Had to change index.html to use include this new js file.

+**Dec-11-2013 08:58 :** still in process of refactoring jmx.js to make it "flow" readability-wise.

+**Dec-12-2013 08:31 :** Still refactoring.
+Moved upto setEditor().
+Deciding whether toggleAttrs/children needs to be moved in or not.

+**Dec-12-2013 17:24 :**  Refactoring to move sub fns to parents done.
+Need to check if jmx.js:313 needs to be fixed. seems to be working even with xml and other elements now, so not sure.
+Either way that's another task.
+Checking in SEAF code now as done, therefore.